 Abstentions will be treated as shares that are present and entitled to vote for purposes of determining the number of shares present and entitled to vote with respect to any particular matter but will not be counted as a vote in favor of such matter.
-Accordingly, an abstention from voting will have no effect on any of the Proposals.
+Accordingly, an abstention from voting will have the effect of a vote against the Proposal.

 If you hold shares beneficially in street name and do not provide your broker with voting instructions, your shares may constitute "broker non-votes."
 Broker non-votes occur on a matter when a broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.
 These matters are referred to as "non-routine" matters.
-Each of Proposal No. 1 (election of directors) and Proposal No. 3 (advisory vote on executive competition) is a "non-routine" matter.
-A "broker non-vote" will have the same effect as an abstention as described above.
+Each of Proposal No. 1 (election of directors), Proposal No. 3 (advisory vote on executive compensation), and Proposal No. 4 (say-on-pay frequency) is a "non-routine" matter.
+A "broker non-vote" will have no effect on the vote on the proposal No. 2 (the ratification of our auditors) is a "routine" matter on which your broker can exercise voting discretion.

-Virtual Meeting Protocols
+Meeting Protocols